tomtor/HDL-deflate/README.md

 ## Compression speed

 To reduce LUT usage the default implementation matches each slot in the search window in a dedicated clock cycle.
-By setting `FAST` to `True` it will generate the logic the match the whole window in a single cycle.
+By setting `FAST` to `True` it will generate the logic to match the whole window in a single cycle.
 The effective speed will be around 1 input byte every two cycles.

 # FPGA validation